ANN-RADAR/ann-radar-prototype/README.md

 #### Translations

-The translation files are part of the code base and are stored in the /src/i18n folder as JSON files.
+The translation files are part of the code base and are stored in the cloud storage bucket ann-radar-data/i18n as JSON files.